Sage-Bionetworks/snowflake/README.md

 Follow the steps below to get access to snowflake: https://mqzfhld-vp00034.snowflakecomputing.com

 1. Ask internally at Sage for snowflake access.
 You are permitted to explore in the UI, but long standing views and tables should be created via PR and will be created via the SYSADMIN role by users that can assume the sysadmin privilege.
 1. Enable vscode snowflake extension.
-Follow instructions here https://docs.snowflake.com/en/user-guide/vscode-ext
+Follow instructions here https://docs.snowflake.com/en/user-guide/vscode-ext.
+Note: the worksheets that you create in snowflake do not automatically get transfered into github, so we encourage using this extension to add version control to your SQL.